jajimenez/userconf/README.md

 # Userconf
-Userconf is a Python library to manage application user settings.
-It allows you to write and read key-value settings for a Python application in a JSON file inside the home directory of the user who is running the application.
+Userconf is a Python library to manage the user configuration of applications.
+It allows you to write and read key-value settings for a Python application in a JSON file inside the home directory of the user running the application.

 #### Project information